YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 ![DD](/Images-for-the-Guide/KitakazeChibi.png "Kitakaze") - **[IJN Kitakaze](https://azurlane.koumakan.jp/Kitakaze)**
 * Skill:
   * Main Gun modifiers are fixed to 115/115/115; also, gain +15% Main Gun Efficiency if using an IJN DD gun.
-  * If sortied as Vanguard Lead, launch a torpedo barrage 10s after the start of the battle; also, upon hitting with 10 NON-BARRAGE torpedoes, launch the same torpedo barrage.
+  * 10s after the start of the battle, launch a torpedo barrage and take -6% damage for 50s; also, upon hitting with 8 NON-BARRAGE torpedoes, launch the same torpedo barrage.
   * Deal +15% dmg to Sirens.
   * Has MGM+1.